 \section{Demonstration}

 KnowGL Parser is implemented in Python language and deployed as a REST API using the Flask framework.
-The input is a sentence and the output is a JSON structured as shown in Figure~\ref{fig:knowgl-parser-framework}.
-To avoid network latency, the API also allows a batch computation where the input is a list of sentences.
-This is crucial to make the tool scalable in extracting KGs from large document collections.
+The input is a sentence and the output is a JSON format structured as shown in Figure~\ref{fig:knowgl-parser-framework}.
 The user interface described in our video demonstration is implemented as a separate web application using Node.js and React web tool frameworks.
-The UI allows users to insert textual content using a textbox or by uploading local documents in PDF format.
-The text is split into sentences using the NLTK library and used as a batch input to the KnowGL API.
-Then, the returned JSON, consisting of a list of semantically annotated facts, is parsed by the UI enabling different types of visualizations.
-For instance, the facts can be organized in a directed multi-graph where the nodes are the entities of the triples and the typed edges represent the relations between two entities.
-The UI also provides a tabular view of the triples that can be sorted, e.g., using the associated scores.
-The user can navigate and interact with the nodes and edges to easily locate the textual evidence associated with the triples, and vice-versa.
-The video presents several examples of KGs extracted from text written in different styles and covering different topics.
+The UI allows users to insert textual content using a textbox.
+Then, the returned JSON is parsed by the UI enabling different types of visualizations.
+For instance, the facts can be organized in a directed multi-graph where the nodes are the entities and the edges represent the relations between two entities.
+The user can navigate and interact with the nodes and edges to easily locate the textual evidence associated with the triples.